cr4t3/CrateAssembly/README.md

 ## How to install
 1. Download the git repo
 2. Extract the zip file
-3. If you don't have ython 3, you have to install it here https://www.python.org/downloads/
+3. If you don't have Python 3, you have to install it here https://www.python.org/downloads/
 4. In a shell, execute the command `python3 -f helloworld.casm`
 5. If it returns `0.0` then you are ready to go!
 If not, report what the shell returns in the github issue section
 6. To run it in another casm file, use the `-f` or `--file` flag.